HijoBejuco/make-functional-database-plants/README.md

 ![](images/query_to_create_scientific_names_table.PNG)
 #### Figure 1. query to create the table 'scientific_names'

-Following the preovious procedure, all the rest tables can be created.
+Following the preovious procedure, all the remaining tables can be created.

 **NOTE:** all the queries for table creation are located in folder **'code_for_table_creation'**; for every table there is a .sql file which can be easily executed in postgreSQL using the command **'\i'**, avoiding us to write directly the queries on the terminal.